mateoguzmana/react-native-clocks/README.md

 }
 ```

+## Library Under Construction 🚧

+This library is still under construction, more customisable elements for the clocks are coming soon.

 ## Contributing

 See the [contributing guide](CONTRIBUTING.md) to learn how to contribute to the repository and the development workflow.